privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 #### Debug Build

-Bidding and Auction server logs will be available with debug build / mode.
+Bidding and Auction server logs will be available with debug (non-prod) build / mode.
 The debug binaries can be built with higher [level of verbose logging](https://github.com/google/glog#verbose-logging).
 For GCP, these logs will be exported to [Cloud Logging][65].